 That said, while there are plenty of scientific studies on alleviating nausea, there has not been extensive research on migraine nausea in particular.
 So unfortunately, you may need to go through a little trial and error to find a solution that works for you.

 If your stomach is so upset you can’t swallow a pill or keep it down, you might still be able to take medication.
-“Treating the migraine with non-oral triptans, such as nasal sprays or injections, can help the nausea,” in addition to the migraine pain, says Dr. Crystal.
+“Treating the migraine attack with non-oral triptans, such as nasal sprays or injections, can help the nausea,” in addition to the pain, says Dr. Crystal.
 She adds, “For very severe nausea and vomiting, prescription antiemetic suppositories are sometimes prescribed.”

 If you typed “home remedies for nausea” into your browser, you probably noticed lots of advice to try ginger tea or supplements to calm your stomach.
 According to Dr. Crystal, humans have been using ginger as a nausea treatment for over 2,000 years.
 While scientific studies have shown conflicting evidence, “most studies conclude that there can be some benefit, with no risk.”
 In other words, brewing a cup of ginger tea when you feel nauseous could be worth a try.